 For those who enjoy the outdoors with a touch of active travel, then an Encounters Asia adventure journey through Bhutan is ideal.

-The region around Thimphu is relatively easy for cycling, as compared to Punakha where the hilly countryside can make biking tougher for those who are not experienced cyclists.
+The region around Thimphu is relatively easy for cycling, as compared to Punakha, where the hilly countryside can make biking tougher for those who are not experienced cyclists.

 If you’re going cycling in Bhutan, we recommend March/April or October/November as the best times of year to avoid extreme cold, wind and rain.

-Undulating countryside, abundant bird life and tiny hamlets en route create an extremely picturesque landscape.
 Bamboo and rhododendron forests give way to gorgeous views from the Phephe La mountain pass.

+For those who prefer to do day hikes, there are some lovely trails in and around Paro and Punakha.
 After a day spent out in the countryside, you can return to your hotel in the evening to unwind in luxury.

 Tiger’s Nest from Paro and Chimi Lakhang from Punakha are a couple of terrific day-long excursions which add on a touch of culture as well.